Frankfurt a. M., Germany / November 17, 2020 - November 19, 2020

 By using laser-based process steps, conventional process steps can be replaced in order to significantly reduce the process time and increase form flexibility.

-Fraunhofer ILT has developed a broad spectrum of laser-based technologies for the fabrication of glass materials optics and will present them at Optatec 2020 from May 12 to 15 in Frankfurt.
+Fraunhofer ILT has developed a broad spectrum of laser-based technologies for the fabrication of glass materials optics and will present them at Optatec 2020 from November 17 - 19 in Frankfurt.

 Using pulsed laser radiation, glass material can be ablated layer by layer to produce complex optical shapes.